 Kenny’s “Heyoke” takes up all of side one and has two distinct movements.
 This is the form the band solos on for the first ten minutes or so:

 Here’s another modern reworking of a classic, this time George Shearing’s “Conception”.
 I found this version on Alex Sipiagin’s album Steppin’ Zone, which came out about ten years ago on Criss Cross records.
 Anyone familiar with the label will recognize the backing band of Chris Potter, Dave Kikoski, and Scott Colley.
 The real treat here is the commanding presence of drummer Jeff Tain Watts, whose playing on Branford Marsalis’ 1990 European tour inspired young Alex to come to the US.

-The band rips through the head in just 33 seconds, dropping every 8th beat to squeeze out all the breathing space.
-I played this version live recently… it’s harder than it looks!
+The band rips through the head in just 33 seconds, using the 7/4 time signature to squeeze almost all of the breathing space from the original melody.
+I played this version live recently, though not at this speed… it’s harder than it looks!

 I could listen to this song all day.
 It comes from Robert Glasper’s album Mood, and it really does set a mood.
 The multitracked moans, hums, and buzzes of Bilal give the melody an eerie sound, as if his voice is being carried on an otherworldly wind.
 You can really hear the influence of Radiohead’s “Everything in Its Right Place”, which Robert recorded in fuller form for his In My Element album.

 Speaking of Kurt Rosenwinkel, here’s a Jon Cowherd tune that features him.
 It comes from Brian Blade’s album Perceptual.
 Kurt takes the first solo, followed by Daniel Lanois on pedal steel.
 I love the interplay of the band on this record: shifting dynamics and moods, following soloists from whispers to joyful shouts and back again.